TheStig294/100-more-randomats-pack-3/README.md

 Idea from u/Nuclearaxe979 on reddit.\
 Requires: <https://steamcommunity.com/sharedfiles/filedetails/?id=2377790970>

-## Infinite Super Shotguns For All!
+## Infinite Super Shotguns For All

 Everyone can only use an infinite ammo super shotgun as their main weapon\
 \